anthonylangsworth/OrderBot/doc/CommandReference.md

 To change a goal, use this command again, specifying the same star system and minor faction but the new goal.
 To remove any goal for a star system and minor faction, use [/todo-list goal remove](#todo-list-goal-remove).

+The bot writes a short description of the goal to the audit channel.

 Parameters:

 |name|Description|Validation|Autocomplete|